 I have collected as much information as possible about each and every company I could find that sells printer related products on the internet.
 I have ranked them in my order of recommendation.
 My recommendations are based on several factors, with quality and price being the most important.
 Additionally, I look at the variety of products available as well as the ability to navigate the companies website.
 Feel free to send me additional comments about each company – I modify my rankings frequently to reflect the information I’ve received.

-4inkjets.com (Highest Overall Rating) – last updated February 18, 2015 – Free shipping on orders over $50 (otherwise $3.95 per order) and 100% guarantee.
-They currently have a special running until March 27, 2015 for FREE SHIPING on ALL ORDERS (no minimum!!) (within the continental US).
-Follow the links from this site to find out if the special is running today.
+4inkjets.com (Highest Overall Rating) – last updated October 21, 2015 – Free shipping on orders over $50 (otherwise $3.95 per order) and 100% guarantee.
+They currently have a special running until December 31, 2015 for FREE SHIPING on ALL ORDERS (no minimum!!) (within the continental US).
+Use coupon code “SAVENOW” after following the links from this site and also save 10% on all orders (except OEM products).
 They sell very high quality Inktec refill kits at very good prices.
 They also have the lowest prices for most OEM, remanufactured products, and tektronix phaser products.
 They are one of the largest online vendors.
 I have had contact with this company, and they appear very devoted to customer service and maintaining their reputation for providing high quality products.
 They recognize with the very high volume of products they ship, there will be a rare cartridge that is defective.
 They fully stand by their products.
 Here’s a quote the CEO sent to one person who wrote me about a bad cartridge she received (the reply came within 24 hours no less):“We know this and stand by our cartridges 100%.
 That is why we have a 1 year 100% satisfaction guarantee on all of products.
 No questions are asked when a customer wants a refund or replacements.
 Once is a while a customer is going to be a bad cartridge and we try to make it as painless as possible.”

 They are offering a special promotion for my visitors – this gives them the lowest prices for MANY products.